AbrahamPaulJ/AutoApply/README.md

 ### ▶️ Run
 - Run `scraper_server.bat` to start scraping in real time.
 **or**
-- Run `asyncscrape.py` in UI mode to mass apply all listings from the last 3 days.
+- Run `asyncscrape.py` in UI mode to mass apply for all listings from the last 3 days.